rbarilani/git-bump-sh/README.md

 hal9087/git-bump-sh
 ==============================

-Simple shell script to bump a new version of a package with git.
+A **Unix-like** shell command to bump a new version of a "package" with git.

 [![Build Status](https://travis-ci.org/hal9087/git-bump-sh.svg)](https://travis-ci.org/hal9087/git-bump-sh)

 ## Conventions, limitations and assumptions

 * Follows semantic versioning
-* In your project there are two required main branches called master and dev
+* In your project there are two required main branches, one branch for active development (default name:'dev') and one branch for releases (default name:'master')
 * Tags are only used to mark releases
 * You must run this command from the root of your project folder